 We strive to enhance the awareness of the dynamics of international law and its impact on political decision-making to advance peace and security.
 In areas of conflict and strife where policy decisions are warranted, we want to provide decision makers with well researched academic level policy papers and briefings to broaden their understanding of the underlying issues.
 In this manner we endeavor to advance international cooperation among nations and the nonviolent resolution of conflicts, especially between Israel and the Palestinians.

-Our network includes experienced legal practitioners and academic leaders in the field of international law in many countries, who are committed to our goals and willing to dedicate their personal resources to thinc.
-These professionals may be appointed Fellow or Senior Fellow.
+thinc. is a non-profit research organization (think tank) based in The Hague – City of Peace and Justice.
+We comprise a global network of experienced legal practitioners and academic leaders in the field of international law, called Associates, who are committed to our goals and willing to dedicate their personal resources to thinc.
+Over time, Associates may be appointed Fellow or Senior Fellow.